Addiction Psychiatry

 Behavioral Addictions

+Not all addictions involve substances.
+We treat gambling, sex and pornography, internet and gaming, compulsive shopping, and exercise addiction.
 Behavioral addictions activate the same brain pathways as substance addiction—and require expert treatment.

 Medication-Assisted Treatment (MAT)